micmejia/bible-dump/NKJV/Proverbs/Prov 12.md

 Deceit is in the heart of those who devise evil, But counselors of peace have joy.

 ###### 21
-No grave [^f]trouble will overtake the righteous, But the wicked shall be filled with evil.
+No grave trouble will overtake the righteous, But the wicked shall be filled with evil.

 ###### 22
 Lying lips _are_ an abomination to the Lord, But those who deal truthfully _are_ His delight.